simon-anders/htseq/trunk/doc/tour.rst

 - Reading in annotation data from a GFF file.
 - Assigning aligned reads from an RNA-Seq experiments to exons and genes.

-This tutorial assumes that the reader is familiar with Python and with HTS data.
+The following description assumes that the reader is familiar with Python and with HTS data.

 Prequisites and installation